Saving data from C to a MATLAB data file

 The prototype of the function for adding a string to the MATLAB file is

-int matfile_addstring(MATFILE *mf, char *name, char *str);
+int matfile_addstring(MATFILE *mf, char *name, char *str);where

-, the call might be(mf, "myName", "Bob Smith"); matfile_addstring
+string, the call might bematfile_addstring(mf, "myName", "Bob Smith"); - Close the file

 -